 Have you resolved to detox, lose weight, exercise more, quit drinking, quit smoking, or generally start treating your body better?
-Even if you’re one of those who don’t believe in making resolutions, a deliciously healthy and nutritious soup can nourish your temple – no resolutions required.
+Even if you don’t believe in making resolutions, a deliciously healthy and nutritious vegan potato carrot and lentil soup can nourish your temple – no resolutions required.

 I guess there are a lot of people going on detox juice cleanses, but I’m not one of them.
 Not a believer.
 I need real food and fiber and have read all too many tales of juice cleanses gone bad.
 That being said, we balance holiday indulgences with an extra push to eat lighter in January and, since it’s winter – yes, even SoCal is experiencing a cold snap right now – it’s all about satisfying soups and healthier takes on our favorite comfort foods.
 And, guess what?
 That includes potatoes which don’t have to be swathed in butter, cheese, sour cream, and bacon to be delicious!